Rural road types

 - Class III – dust-suppressed gravel roads that have been oiled; see up to about 250 vehicles per day.
 These roads have the appearance of a hard surface road, such as asphalt.

 - Class IV – loose gravel road; some residences will get dust control 150 metres from their residence.

 Annual maintenance programs

 Strathcona County monitors and maintains all rural roads on an annual basis to maintain quality roadways that enable safe travel.
 Annual road improvement programs include:

 - Rural Road Rehabilitation program – roads within rural subdivisions and Class II grid roads

 - Gravel Road Rehabilitation program – Class III and IV gravel roads

-To learn more about these programs, and to see where construction will be taking place in 2019, view our CountyWorks web map.
+To learn more about these programs, and to see where construction will be taking place, view our CountyWorks web map.